-The Test Development part is where you author items, store statistics, and build tests (and, optionally print them).
+The Test Development component is where you author items, store statistics, and build tests (and, optionally print them).

-The Test Delivery part is where you create test sessions, schedule examinees, and deliver tests to examinees online.
-The Test Delivery part is optional.
+The Test Delivery component is where you create test sessions, schedule examinees, and deliver tests to examinees online.
+The Test Delivery component is optional.
 If you administer tests by pen-and-paper and therefore have not purchased test credits (test codes), much of the Test Scheduler Tab and Delivering Tests portions of the manual will not apply to you.